-This Chapter describes setup and operation of the flowmeter using the Hand-held Terminal.
+This Chapter describes setup and operation of the flowmeter using the Touch Screen Display.
 The alternative method using a PC with "Accuflow" is described in Chapter 6.
+Chapter 7 contains definitions of each parameter and variable.
 (Note: The instrument will not be damaged by entering incorrect parameters.)

-Hand-held Terminal, Parameters and Variables
+Touch Screen LCD Display, Parameters and Variables

-The hand-held terminal, which consists of a display and a keypad, is used to set up the flowmeter, start measurements, and observe the measured variables and status messages.
+The touch screen LCD display is used to set up the flowmeter, start measurements, and observe the measured variables and status messages.
 Once the flowmeter starts taking measurements, it will continue to do so at a rate defined during setup.
-Flow measurements can be interrupted or halted from the terminal.
+Flow measurements can be interrupted or halted from the display.
 Set up the flowmeter by entering appropriate values for various parameters.
 Parameters define the geometry of each meter section and govern the operating modes of the flowmeter.
-All parameters are defined in Chapter 7.

 Variables provide a view of measurements when the flowmeter is in normal "Measure" mode.
 At the end of this chapter typical display screens of the variables are shown.
-Chapter 7 contains definitions of the variables.